A resolution of the turbulence paradox: numerical implementation: Introduction

 The most influential paradox in fluids is the d'Alembert paradox saying that a body moving through water has no drag as calculated by d'Alembert \cite{dAl52} via inviscid theory, while experiments show that there is a substantial drag on the body.
 The paradox splitted the field of fluids into two branches: 1.
 Hydraulics --- observing phenomena without mathematical explanation, 2.
 Theoretical Fluid Mechanics --- mathematically predicting phenomena that could not be observed.
 A revolutionary development of the boundary layer theory by Ludwig Prandtl in 1904 resolved the paradox by paying attention to the substantial effect of small viscosity in the boundary layer \cite{Pra04}.
 Prandtl's boundary layer theory laid the foundation of modern unified fluid mechanics.

 Sommerfeld paradox has the potential of being the next most influential paradox in fluids.
-The paradox says that Couette flow is linearly stable for all Reynolds numbers as first calculated by Sommerfeld \cite{Som08}, but experiments show that Couette flow is unstable when the Reynolds number is large enough.
+The paradox says that the Couette linear shear flow is linearly stable for all values of the Reynolds numbers as first calculated by Sommerfeld \cite{Som08}, but experiments show that transition from the linear shear to turbulence occurs under perturbations of any size when the Reynolds number is large enough \cite{Bec95} \cite{Kre94}.
 This paradox lies at the heart of understanding turbulence inside the infinite dimensional phase space.
 Dynamical system studies on the Navier-Stokes flow in an infinite dimensional phase space is still at its developing stage \cite{LL08}.
-A typical dynamical system study often starts from fixed points (steady states) and then pursues their invariant manifolds to understand the phase space structures.
+A typical dynamical system study on chaos often starts from fixed points (steady states) and then pursues their invariant manifolds to understand the phase space structures.
 Certain techniques e.g. Melnikov integrals can then be used to detect the intersection between invariant manifolds and the existence of homoclinic or heteroclinic orbits.
 In some cases, chaos (turbulence) can be rigorously proved to exist using e.g. shadowing techniques \cite{Li04}.
-Due to the large dimensionality of the problem we are having, numerics is often necessary.

-In recent years, there has been a renaissance in numerical dynamical system studies on fluids, especially on the Sommerfeld paradox .
-For plane Couette flow, plane Poiseuille flow, and pipe Poiseuille flow, unstable steady states with three dimensional spatial patterns have been intensively explored numerically \cite{Eck08} \cite{Ker05} \cite{WGW07} \cite{Vis08} \cite{GHC08}.
-These steady states have a universal ``streak-roll-critical layer" coherent structure often observed in transient turbulence experiments \cite{Hof04}.
-The main criticism on such steady states being responsible for transition from the linear shear to turbulence, comes from the fact that in the phase space these steady states are quite far away from the linear shear.
-Experiments show that no matter how small the initial perturbation to the linear shear is, a transition always occurs when the Reynolds number is large enough.

-Here we study a sequence of 2D oscillatory shears.
-These oscillatory shears are built from single Fourier mode modifications to the linear shear.
-The sequence of 2D oscillatory shears approaches the linear shear in the velocity variable but not the vorticity variable.
-All these oscillatory shears have a linear instability with a non-vanishing growth rate when approaching the linear shear.
-We believe that such an instability better explains the initiation of transition from the linear shear to turbulence.
-Of course, our oscillatory shears are linearly unstable to 3D perturbation modes too.
-In \cite{LL09}, we show that 3D shears in a neighborhood of our oscillatory shear is linearly unstable too.
+For the Navier-Stokes equations, the problem is much more difficult than a typical dynamical system.
+The Sommerfeld paradox is a clear example.